Ending sexual violence, supporting survivors and promoting consent

 Training

-• Consent training for RCSI students: All new students were asked to attend Active*Consent training as part of their induction programme.
+- Consent training for RCSI students: All new students attend Active*Consent training as part of their orientation programme.
 An online version of this training is also available on Moodle for all students.

-• Bystander intervention training: This training aims to support students and staff to stand up to inappropriate attitudes and behaviours including sexual misconduct, as well as others, such as racism.
+- Bystander Intervention training: This training aims to support students and staff to stand up to inappropriate attitudes and behaviours including sexual misconduct, as well as racism, bullying and harassment.
 The RCSI Bystander Intervention programme for students and staff is now available on Moodle.

-• Disclosure training for RCSI staff: RCSI Student Welfare Officers have completed intensive support training with the Dublin Rape Crisis Centre (DRCC).
-Three HR partners have also completed a day programme with the DRCC.
+- Disclosure training for RCSI staff: RCSI Student Welfare Officers have completed intensive support training with the Dublin Rape Crisis Centre (DRCC).
+RCSI's HR partners have also completed a day programme with the DRCC.
 In September 2019, all student-facing staff completed online 'receiving a disclosure' training.
-This training is part of the staff induction programme and will be re-issued on a three-year re-training cycle to all staff.
+This training is part of the staff induction programme and will be re-issued on a three-year re-training cycle for all staff.

 Awareness raising